 Such accommodations are made only when it is clear the student's disability makes completion of the requirement impossible and that such an accommodation does not alter the integrity of the academic program.

 Course substitution is considered on a case-by-case.
-Evidence of a disability affecting the skills needed for the required course must be provided to Disability Services and the Admissions and Academic Status Committee.
+Evidence of a disability affecting the skills needed for the required course must be provided to Student Success and Accessibility Services.
 Course adaptation or accommodation must be considered before a substitution is granted.